 - improving the efficiency of the available budget;

-- increasing brand awareness, etc.
+- increasing brand recognition, etc.

 Combining SEO and PPC

 We have seen that both PPC and SEO are keyword-driven campaigns.
-We can use the data from these campaigns by taking keywords as connectors, exploring more data from there.
+We can use the data from these campaigns by taking the keywords as connectors, exploring more data from there.

-There are many tools that combine data, but I prefer to give some examples using a “tool for mortals” like Google Data Studio (free by the way).
+There are many tools that combine data but I prefer to give some examples using a “tool for mortals” like Google Data Studio (free by the way).

 Now that we have combined this data, we can find opportunities for improvement for both campaigns.

-Optimizing SEO and PPC campaigns
+Optimizing SEO and PPC Campaigns

-Wiping the amount invested in PPC
+Leaning the value invested in PPC

-You can start with those terms in which you invest more resources, but which are already well positioned organically:
+You can start with those terms in which you invest more resources, but are already well positioned organically:

 Extracting and combining data is very easy and can be automated.
-The analyst's view is very important.
+The analyst’s view is very important.
 He must know how to interpret what is or is not relevant to the business.
-For example, it may be that the last term in the image has the worst conversion rate and therefore is not worth investing in.
+For example, it may be that the last term in the image has the worst conversion rate and is therefore not worth investing in.

 Optimizing content for “expensive” terms